Hussein, King of Hejaz: The issue of Palestine and deterioration in British relationship

 Starting at the end of the war, Hussein found himself in severe conflict with Britain's views on the subject of Palestine.
 In January and February 1918, Hussein received the Hogarth Message and Bassett Letter in response to his requests for an explanation of the Balfour Declaration and Sykes-Picot Agreement respectively.
 Despite their explanations, he stated that Palestine should be included within the borders of the newly founded Arab Kingdom and should refuse Zionist settlers, even if he was ready to accept Jewish people in Palestine, notably those who already lived there and were not coming from foreign countries.
 However, even after an assurance by McMahon, Hussein did not receive the lands promised by their British allies.
+During the negotiations, the boundaries had been discussed explicitly, and British representatives had accepted almost all of the proposed limits.
+The assurances are understood as binding commitments for the postwar settlement.
 McMahon claimed that the proposed lands to be taken in by the new Arab State were not purely Arab.
 In actuality, McMahon refused to hand over the new lands as the areas in question had already been claimed by the new British ally, France.

 Having received a British subsidy totalling £6.5m between 1916 and April 1919, in May 1919, the subsidy was reduced to £100K monthly (from £200K), dropped to £75K from October, £50K in November, £25K in December until February 1920 after which no more payments were made.
+Hussein saw British subsidy reduction as the British minimizing services he provided.
+During the campaign, British commanders had privately acknowledged the revolt helped to tie down Ottoman forces that would have likely been used against him.